gluobe/kubernetes-introduction-labs/lab-08/README.md

 ## Task 3: Updating an existing configmap

 Configmaps make it possible to change configuration of a application (pod), without needing to completely rebuild a container image.
 Let's try this.

-Issue the following command, and replace the image color to `yellow` and save the  file (you will get a `configmap "container-info-env" edited` message when succesful):
+Issue the following command, and replace the image color to `yellow` and save the  file (you will get a `configmap/container-info-env edited` message when succesful):

 ```
-kubectl edit configmap container-info-env -n lab-08
+kubectl -n lab-08 edit configmaps container-info-env

 ---

-configmap "container-info-env" edited
+configmap/container-info-env edited
 ```

 Visit your application again to see if the color has indeed been changed: